 Trinity Evangelical Divinity School (TEDS)

-Trinity Evangelical Divinity School offers doctoral and masters degree programs in Deerfield, Illinois, Dolton, IL (MA/TS, MA in UM), and Miramar, Florida (MA/TS).
+Trinity Evangelical Divinity School offers doctoral and masters degree programs in Bannockburn, Illinois, Dolton, IL (MA/TS, MA in UM), and Miramar, Florida (MA/TS).
 At the heart of the divinity school is the Master of Divinity (MDiv), preparing pastors, teachers, and missionaries for Christian service.
 TEDS also offers the academic Master of Arts with concentrations in archaeology, church history, intercultural studies, New Testament, Old Testament and Semitic languages, systematic theology, and theological studies as well as the professional Master of Arts with a concentration on chaplaincy and ministry care, mental health counseling (licensure program), ministry, and urban ministry.
 TEDS offers the Master of Theology, the Doctor of Ministry, and the PhD with concentrations in educational, intercultural, or theological studies.
 Particularly unique options include the availability of the full Master of Arts (Theological Studies) at seven extension sites, accelerated Bachelor of Arts/Master of Arts and MDiv with Trinity College, and a 72-hour Advanced Placement MDiv for those with an undergraduate ministry degree.

 Trinity Law School (TLS)